martinsch/pgmlink/README.md

+# pgmLink - A Tracking-by-Assignment Software
-# pgmLink - Tracking by Assignment with Probabilistic Graphical Models and Others
+pgmLink is about *tracking by assignment with probabilistic graphical models and other approaches*.

 ## Dependencies
 Dependencies that have to build and installed manually: